python/cpython/Doc/library/argparse.rst

    * default_ - The value produced if the argument is absent from the command line.

-   * type_ - The type to which the command-line arg should be converted.
+   * type_ - The type to which the command-line argument should be converted.

    * choices_ - A container of the allowable values for the argument.